girama13/exploration-docs/debezium/debezium-oracle-installation/README.md

     ```
     docker login container-registry.oracle.com
     ```
     You need to login using your username and password.
-The image below the user already login before and don't need to fill the username and password.
+The image below the user already login before and don't need to fill the username and password.</br>
     ![login to oracle container registry](images/Screenshot1.png)
 2. Create multiple container that we need using `docker-compose`.
 You can modify [docker-compose file](./docker-compose.yaml) before creating the container.
 Refer to [this document](https://github.com/oracle/docker-images/tree/main/OracleDatabase/SingleInstance#running-oracle-database-in-a-container) if you need to modify the Oracle environment.
     ```